dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 Now here is a diagram representing execution of a basic coroutine:
 ![](/assets/images/coroutines/coroutines-as-threads/1-coroutine.png)

 In the diagram some thread enters `main`, executes a bit of code and invokes the coroutine.
 Coroutine executes few instructions until it reaches **suspension point** which saves current **stack and instruction pointer** somewhere in memory.
-(In this context "stack" and "instruction pointer" are used in an abstract way and don't necessarily imply any particular implementation details.
+(In this context "stack" and "instruction pointer" are used in an abstract way and don't necessarily imply any particular implementation.
 They are used as a convenient way to think about what's going on.)
 After the suspension point the coroutine returns back to `main` just like a normal sub-function.
 Some time later, after executing a bit of code, `main` calls the coroutine again.
 Coroutine starts executing from the last suspension point, i.e. effectively it restores saved stack and jumps back to the saved instruction pointer.
 After executing few more commands the coroutine reaches another suspension point which saves current stack and instruction pointer again and returns back to `main`.
 After this `main` executes few more commands and the whole program terminates.
-(As you have probably noticed, it didn't have to finish execution of the coroutine.)
+(As you have probably noticed, the coroutine didn't fully finish execution before finishing `main`.)

 Below is the equivalent code in Lua:
 <lua>